 "Sir...
 Professor Dumbledore wouldn't tell me why Voldemort tried to kill me, when he killed my mum and dad..."

 Snape, who had not flinched at the forbidden name, did flinch at the mention of Harry's parents.

-"If the Headmaster does not see fit to inform you of the Dark Lord's reasons, then neither do I," he answered, coldly.
+"If the Headmaster does not see fit to inform you of the Dark Lord's reasons, then neither do I," he replied.

 He swallowed, then looked Snape directly in the eyes.

-Snape gazed at him a moment before answering, very abruptly, "Yes."
+Snape gazed at him a moment before answering, abruptly, "Yes."

-Harry nodded, slowly, and more wearily than a child his age ought to feel.
+Harry nodded, feeling more weary than a child his age ought to feel.